If you’ve got a legal problem you immediately think you need to speak to a solicitor, yes?

 • Access to Legal Aid has been severely limited: Before April 2013 you could get legal funding to bring a case to court or defend an action against you.
 This has now been eradicated for all but a few cases.
 Paralegals are filling the gap left by the eradication of Legal Aid.

-• There are occasions where a paralegal may assist you up to a point, and then you may need the services of a solicitor or we can recommend a direct access Barrister.
-For example, if the case is serious and cannot be resolved, and will eventually end up in court.
+• There are occasions where a paralegal may assist you up to a point, and then you may need the services of a direct access Barrister.
+For example, if the case is serious and cannot be resolved, and will eventually end up in court where expert advocacy is requiered.
+Even if you have employed a Solicitor, they offten instruct a Barrister for court hearings.
 However, for the most part, a paralegal can assist you in dealing with the case yourself.

 • Anyone offering legal services outside of solicitors firms in the unregulated market are paralegals.
 The PPR for the first time has clearly categorised paralegals into four tiers to make it easy for you to find a suitably qualified paralegal.
 If you use Paralegals on a self-employed or freelance basis, they will be regulated by the PPR.

 A Tier 1 Paralegal